MTV to host biggest online-only music festival

 LOS ANGELES Concertgoers won't have to leave their homes to enjoy the "Live Music Day Festival," the biggest online-only event of its kind, music networks MTV, VH1 and CMT said on Tuesday.

 The 24-hour virtual concert is set to kick off at 7 p.m.
-EDT on June 19 and will feature performances by more than 50 bands and artists spanning rock, indie, pop, R&B and folk.
+EDT (12:00 a.m.
+British time) on June 19 and will feature performances by more than 50 bands and artists spanning rock, indie, pop, R&B and folk.
 Acts include Hanson, Atlas Genius, Labrinth, Langhorne Slim and Kate Nash.

 The performances, accompanied by the fan-picked O Music Awards, will be streamed live from Viacom's offices in New York, Nashville and Los Angeles.
 The Roots drummer Questlove will provide beats during the festival in a 24-hour "drum-a-thon."